 where $t$ is a scalar parameter.
-If the eigenvalues of $H$ are denoted $E_k$, then the eigenvalues of $U$ will be of the form $e^{i E_k t}$, and it is trivial to obtain the desired energy from the measured eigenphase.
+If the eigenvalues of $\hat{H}$ are denoted $E_k$, then the eigenvalues of $U$ will be of the form $e^{i E_k t}$, and it is trivial to obtain the desired energy from the measured eigenphase.
 An alternative encoding is sometimes considered in more sophisticated implementations of QPE, which is discussed in Section~\ref{sec:qubitisation}.
-To begin with, we will turn our attention to the implementation of the time evolution operator in Eq.~\ref{eq:time_evolution_op}.
-For most instances of $H$ for chemistry problems, this cannot be implemented exactly on a quantum computer, and we instead must consider approximate approaches such as Trotterization.
+The implementation of the time evolution operator in Eq.~\ref{eq:time_evolution_op} will be considered in Section~\ref{sec:trotter}.